rhbourke/wireframe-renderer/README.md

 1. Add proper perspective (more distant lines are smaller)
 1. Add an option to change the camera's location
 1. Fill in the faces of the figures
-1. Use a point cloud to define the shapes
-1. Make an editor for defining the shapes
+1. Make an editor for defining the shapes/characters

 These steps would all bring the project closer to being a full-fledged renderer suitable for a game or something like that, but of course, if you just want to achieve that end and aren't interested in the challenge, you are certainly better off using something like OpenGL instead of trying to build off of this foundation.

-For my purposes, I am really happy with this where it is, except that I have noticed that sometimes the text is off center a little bit.
-I hope to find time to figure out why and fix it soon.

 If I were to do this all again, I would normalize the sizes.
 That would make scaling them easier without cheating by changing the SDL render scale (which doesn't quite work as well as I want anyway), and would make working with the program easier in general.

 ![nameGif](https://github.com/rhbourke/wireframe-renderer/assets/3631484/b8045582-192f-4f72-96a5-14a59e76d36f)